qianzach/sef_deDist/README.md

 ## Data Dictionary for *Differential Density Analysis in Single-Cell Genomics Using Specially Designed Exponential Families*

-In this section, we provide information on the structure of downstream analysis and reproducibility of figures for the manuscript.
+We provide information on the structure of downstream analysis and reproducibility of figures for the manuscript here.

 ---